jooby-project/jooby/md/working-with-data.md

     curl -X POST -H 'Content-Type: application/xml' -d '{"firstName":"Pato", "lastName":"Sol"}' http://localhost:8080/

 In general, you hardly will use **consumes** in your routes.
-It is been created to give you more control on your routes and (more or less) explicitly document what is acceptable for your route.
-In real life, you won't use it too much but it will depends on your app requirements.
+It has been created to give you more control on your routes and (more or less) explicitly document what is acceptable for your route.
+In real life, you won't use it too much but it will depend on your app requirements.
 For example if you need more than **json** for your routes (xml, yaml, etc..).

 Another small advantage of using **consumes** is that the ```415``` response can be detected early (at the time a route is resolved) and not later or lazy (at the time you ask for type conversion).